 $ singularity cache list -v NAME DATE CREATED SIZE TYPE 0ed5a98249068fe0592edb 2020-05-27 12:57:22 192.21 MB blob 1d9cd1b99a7eca56d8f2be 2020-05-28 15:19:07 0.35 kB blob 219c332183ec3800bdfda4 2020-05-28 12:22:13 0.35 kB blob 2adae3950d4d0f11875568 2020-05-27 12:57:16 51.83 MB blob 376057ac6fa17f65688c56 2020-05-27 12:57:12 50.39 MB blob 496548a8c952b37bdf149a 2020-05-27 12:57:14 10.00 MB blob 5a63a0a859d859478f3046 2020-05-27 12:57:13 7.81 MB blob 5efaeecfa72afde779c946 2020-05-27 12:57:25 0.23 kB blob 6154df8ff9882934dc5bf2 2020-05-27 08:37:22 0.85 kB blob 70d0b3967cd8abe96c9719 2020-05-27 12:57:24 26.61 MB blob 8f5af4048c33630473b396 2020-05-28 15:19:07 0.57 kB blob 95c3f3755f37380edb2f8f 2020-05-28 14:07:20 2.48 kB blob 96878229af8adf91bcbf11 2020-05-28 14:07:20 0.81 kB blob af88fdb253aac46693de78 2020-05-28 12:22:13 0.58 kB blob bb94ffe723890b4d62d742 2020-05-27 12:57:23 6.15 MB blob c080bf936f6a1fdd2045e3 2020-05-27 12:57:25 1.61 kB blob cbdbe7a5bc2a134ca8ec91 2020-05-28 12:22:13 2.81 MB blob d51af753c3d3a984351448 2020-05-27 08:37:21 28.56 MB blob d9cbbca60e5f0fc028b13c 2020-05-28 15:19:06 760.85 kB blob db8816f445487e48e1d614 2020-05-27 12:57:25 1.93 MB blob fc878cd0a91c7bece56f66 2020-05-27 08:37:22 32.30 kB blob fee5db0ff82f7aa5ace634 2020-05-27 08:37:22 0.16 kB blob ff110406d51ca9ea722112 2020-05-27 12:57:25 7.78 kB blob sha256.02ee8bf9dc335c2 2020-05-29 13:45:14 28.11 MB library sha256.5111f59250ac94f 2020-05-28 13:14:39 782.34 kB library 747d2dbbaaee995098c979 2020-05-28 14:07:22 27.77 MB oci-tmp 9a839e63dad54c3a6d1834 2020-05-28 12:22:13 2.78 MB oci-tmp There are 4 container file(s) using 59.45 MB and 23 oci blob file(s) using 379.10 MB of space Total space used: 438.55 MB

-All cache entries are named using a content hash, so that identical layers or images that are pulled from different URIs do not result in duplication within the cache.
+All cache entries are named using a content hash, so that identical layers or images that are pulled from different URIs do not consume more space than needed.

-blob are OCI/docker layers and manifests, which are used to
+blob are OCI/docker layers and manifests, that are

 You can limit the cache list to a specific cache type with the